 The Toyota Commemorative Museum of Industry and Technology is built inside an old red-brick textile factory.
 It features exhibits covering the company's massive influence on the manufacturing industry since its early days as a textile company.

 If you have the time to explore a little further afield, visit the Toyota Museum , where you see classic cars from Japan and abroad, and exhibits covering the history of the automobile from the end of the 19th century to the present day.

 Pay a visit to Noritake Garden to learn about Nagoya's ceramic legacy and wander through the grounds and past former factory buildings.
 In addition to the garden and listed red-brick warehouses, there is a small workshop where you can watch master craftsmen at work, or even have a go at decorating a pre-fired piece.

 In the center of the city is Midland Square .
 Here you'll find the "Sky Promenade," the city's best rooftop observatory, JR Nagoya Takashimaya, and a variety of restaurants.

 The dining floors of the towers are great to sample some of Nagoya’s local specialties.
 Try miso-katsu pork cutlets covered in red bean hatcho miso paste, kishimen flat noodles, and ogura toast, pieces of bread covered in chunky red bean spread.

 For further exploration, head north to Gifu .
 There you'll find Hida Takayama , a practically untouched traditional city nestled in the mountains.
-Begin your exploration of this picturesque mountain town in the Sanmachi Historic District.
-You can enjoy an easy one-day trip to the area from Nagoya , or spend the night and visit nearby highlights such as the Shirakawa-go thatched-roof village, or Kanazawa , a major cultural center.
+Begin your exploration of this picturesque mountain town in the Sanmachi Preservation District.
+You can enjoy an easy one-day trip to the area from Nagoya , or spend the night and visit nearby highlights such as the Shirakawa-go Gassho-zukuri Village thatched-roof village, or Kanazawa , a major cultural center.